-Chances are you already have “smart” devices and appliances installed throughout your home without being aware of it.
-If you can control your thermostat from your smartphone or switch your lights on and off while you’re on the other side of town – those are typical smart devices.
+You might already have “smart” devices and appliances installed throughout your home without knowing it.
+If you can adjust your thermostat from your smartphone or switch your lights on and off while you’re on the other side of town – those are typical smart devices.

 Smart Leak Detectors